JirkaZelenka/Sreality/README.md

 * 24.-26.4.
 Visualizations in PowerBI
 * 27.-28.4.
 Creating representative .ipynb files with comments
-* TO be Done: Many things, mentioned in the files (full automatization, reporting, historical prices via Insidero?, checks, better time estimates, GPS smoothing, better way to handle extreme values, ...)
+* TO be Done: Many things, mentioned in the files (full automatization, reporting, historical prices via Insidero?, checks, better time estimates, GPS smoothing, better way to handle extreme values, ...) xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+* 7.1.2024 started rework of the scraper